-Lili Sussman joins SVA as Chief Strategy Officer, while two new Directors also join with Jen Ehlers leading SVA Consulting in WA, and Lisa Fowkes heading up SVA’s Employment Ventures work.
+Lili Sussman joins SVA as Chief Strategy Officer, while two new Directors also join.
+Jen Ehlers will lead SVA Consulting in WA, and Lisa Fowkes will head up SVA’s Employment Ventures work.

 Ehlers has over 20-years’ experience in multi-disciplinary business, working as a management consultant, entrepreneur and teacher.
-She joins SVA Consulting directly from the Performance Improvement Advisory team at EY working with clients on organisational effectiveness, strategy and governance particularly on large public sector transformations.
-Ehler is a firm believer in the importance of a supportive community to the health and wellbeing of our social fabric and to that end, has served on three not-for-profit boards.
-She is currently Chair of Ngala, one of the oldest not-for-profits in WA that responds to the changing needs of families and communities, to meet the challenges of raising children and young people.
+She joins SVA Consulting directly from the Performance Improvement Advisory team at EY, where she worked with clients on organisational effectiveness, strategy and governance – particularly on large public sector transformations.
+Ehlers is a firm believer in the importance of a supportive community to the health and wellbeing of our social fabric and, to that end, has served on three not-for-profit boards.
+She is currently Chair of Ngala, one of the oldest not-for-profits in WA that responds to the changing needs of families and communities to meet the challenges of raising children and young people.